 Is it OK to send my child to school if they have a cough?

 If your child is unwell with a fever, runny nose and cough it is best to keep them home and reduce the chance of spreading their infection to others.
 However, a cough can last for many weeks after your child has recovered from their infection, and there is no need to keep them home from school for that long.
 A cough may also represent something else, like asthma, which does not require school exclusion.

 There are a lot of different cough medicines in the pharmacy.
 Do they work?

 Some cough medicines work by thinning the mucus produced in the airway.
 Others reduce your natural cough reflex or may contain similar ingredients to anti-histamines.
 However, there is no scientific evidence that cough medicines will be helpful, and some may have unwanted side effects, like constipation.
 Cough medicines should not be used in children younger than six years old, and only used in children over six on the advice of a health professional.

-Developed by The Royal Children's Hospital Emergency and General Medicine departments.
+Developed by The Royal Children's Hospital Respiratory department.
 We acknowledge the input of RCH consumers and carers.

 Kids Health Info is supported by The Royal Children’s Hospital Foundation.
 To donate, visit